shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Photo by [Jeanette Skwara](https://www.xing.com/profile/Jeanette_Skwara)]

-^ As you maybe can tell from the picture, I love Star Trek and nature.
+^ :up: And as you maybe can tell from the picture, I love Star Trek and nature.

 ---